1. How does your booking process work?

 6. Do we need to rent a car?

 Yes, for the vast majority of our holiday villas and apartments.
-The rural area of Italy where we are situated, the Niccone Valley and the Tuscany Umbria border, is sparsely populated and the roads are consequently traffic-free but public transport is also limited.
-It is possible to stay in Spello and Cortona without a car, but even here your options would be fewer.
+The rural area of Italy where the villas are situated, the Niccone Valley and the Tuscany Umbria border, is sparsely populated.
+The roads are consequently free from heavy traffic but public transport is very limited.

 7. What is your cancellation policy?